 It’s truly beautiful when your child can see through YOU that being a Christian isn’t a burden but a blessing.
 We treat one another with love.
 We strive for peace but at the same time speak the truth in love and are bold about our faith.
 We put one another before ourselves.
 We serve the less fortunate.
 We see all as equal in God’s eyes.
 Christians are supposed to stand out from the crowd, but that doesn’t mean we are accepted by the crowd.
 We are misfits.
 And if you’re a family of faith, it’s important your children know this for themselves — that not everyone is going to like or agree with them, and that’s OKAY!

 Only dead fish swim with the stream.Malcom Muggeridge

-Teach them where ultimate truth can be found
+Teach them where the ultimate truth can be found

-We live in a world where truth is no longer truth.
+We live in a world where truth is no longer considered true.
 Truth is whatever you want it to be.
 Truth is relative to a person and how they feel.
-Truth for you one day might be different to you another day.
+Truth for you one day might be different for you another day.
 Truth rides on the waves of our culture, instead of being based on something absolute.
 And as the lines continue to get more and more blurred, our children are getting more and more confused.

 Confused children will look for answers.
 And the answers that lie beneath the surface of our morally and ethically declining society are seeking to be found by the next generation.